$L^2$-Serre duality on singular complex spaces and rational singularities

-defines a continuous linear functional on $\Gamma^{p,q}_{w,loc}(\Omega,F)$, and this induces (by the partial integration argument from above) the continuous\footnote{ Let $X$ be a topological vector space, $N$ a closed subspace and $X/N$ the quotient space with the quotient topology.
+This induces (by the partial integration argument from above) the continuous\footnote{ Let $X$ be a topological vector space, $N$ a closed subspace and $X/N$ the quotient space with the quotient topology.
 Then the projection $\pi: X \rightarrow X/N$ is an open mapping (see e.g. \cite{Rd}, Theorem 1.41).
 So, if $\Lambda$ is a continuous linear functional on $X$ with $N\subset \ker \Lambda$, then $\Lambda$ induces a continuous linear functional on $X/N$.} linear functional

-on the quotient space $\o{H}^q(\Gamma^{p,*}_{w,loc}(\Omega,F))$ of the closed subspace $\ker \dq_w \subset \Gamma^{p,q}_{w,loc}(\Omega,F)$.
-Thus, $[\omega]$ represents in fact a continuous linear functional in $\big(\o{H}^q(\Gamma^{p,*}_{w,loc}(\Omega,F))\big)'$
+on the quotient space $\o{H}^{p,q}_{w,loc}(\Omega,F))$ of the closed subspace $\ker \dq_w \cap L^{p,q}_{w,loc}(\Omega,F)$.
+Thus, $[\omega]$ represents in fact a continuous linear functional in $\big(\o{H}^{p,q}_{w,loc}(\Omega,F)\big)'$